mikko-apo/ki-flow/_posts/2013-08-24-sinatra-javascript-routes.md

 # Refactoring the web app

 Ki-flow web application got refactored quite a bit.
 [Sinatra](http://www.sinatrarb.com/) has a wonderful url route configuration API.
-I rewrote the pushState so that it supports a similar syntax.
+I rewrote the pushState support so that it has a similar syntax.
-The old templating code was replaced with Handlebars.
+Also the old templating code was replaced with Handlebars.

 These changes worked out pretty well.
 The javascript view rendering code got a lot cleaner.
 There is no more .click() binding in javascript!
 Instead the links between views are rendered as <a> tags.
 Centralized routing makes it also